h-greggc/hugo-travel-dream/content/posts/Cordoba/index.md

   width= "100%"
 >}}

+Our tour guides said that the "royals" and "cardinals" of the _Reconquista_ period were great recyclers: it is economical to repurpose key buildings rather than start over just to satisfy contemporary design aesthetics.
+Taken alone, the sudden transformation from a mosque to a gothic cathedral draws the viewer into searching for more subtleties of the architectural transition.
+I was left feeling that the Catholic builders were not overly concerned with an aesthetically organized  transitions from Islamic to Catholic traditions.
+There are Islamic single- and double-arches supporting gothic roofing arches and even Moorish arches on one side of a chapel while Gothic arches support the other side.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Mosque%E2%80%93Cathedral_of_C%C3%B3rdoba), the christians began using the mosque "as is" shortly after the _Reconquista_ and it was in the 1600s that the Catholic cathedral was built within the mosque's walls.

 {{< figure
   src="Church-of-the-mosque-transition-Cordoba.JPEG"
   link="Church-of-the-mosque-transition-Cordoba.JPEG"
-  caption="transition"
+  caption="One of many interesting and abrupt visual transitions from mosque to cathedral architecture.
+The two-tiered arches on the left abutt the gothic cathedral on the right."
 >}}

-Our tour guides said that the "royals" and "cardinals" of the _La Reconquista_ period were recyclers: it is economical to repurpose key buildings rather than start over just to satisfy contemporary design aesthetics.
-Taken alone, the sudden transformation from a mosque to a gothic cathedral draws the viewer into searching for more subtleties of the architectural transition.
-I was left feeling that the Catholic builders were not overly concerned with an aesthetically organized  transitions from Islamic to Catholic traditions.
-There are Islamic single- and double-arches supporting gothic roofing arches and even Moorish arches on one side of a chapel while Gothic arches support the other side.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Mosque%E2%80%93Cathedral_of_C%C3%B3rdoba), the christians began using the mosque "as is" shortly after the _Reconquista_ and it was in the 1600s that the Catholic cathedral was built within the mosque's walls.

 {{< figure
   src="Church-of-the-mosque-spire-Cordoba.JPEG"